 All people registered as sex offenders are registered on a sex offender database.
 Those listed on these databases have been tried by jury and convicted in a court of law of a sex offense.
 You are able to view sex offenders on the website, but keep in mind that you will not see the street address, just the neighborhood block of the address that they registered.

 Court Records are public records.
 These records include a court case file that contains a court docket and any of the documents filed in the case.
 You can access court records via the internet, or at Clerk of Court office where the case was filed.

 Each and every state keeps a record of someone’s criminal history.
 These databases are all linked and you can track criminal convictions from any other state.
-You are able to go to county courthouse and check in person, or check online.
-You must know which county the crime occured in, and in the event that it was in a different state entirely, you may have to pay for a more intensive search.
+You are able to go to the county courthouse and check in person or you can check online.
+You must know which county the crime occurred in, and in the event that it was in a different state entirely, you may have to pay for a more intensive search.